The 4 Stages of Addiction Treatment: Steps to Recovery

 Most treatment programs provide followup programs to assist patients as they return to normal life.
 These programs may involve ongoing counseling sessions, either on an one-to-one or group basis.
 They may also involve weekend stays if the individual feels the need for a “refresher course.”

 These ongoing programs are often not required, but they are highly recommended.
 Even after a person leaves the formal treatment program, it takes time to uncover and deal with the many feelings and issues that lead to addiction.
-To succeed at rehabilitation, the individual must be willing to continually grow and work on themselves.

-In addition to follow-up programs run and supervised by your primary rehab center, in every community there are numerous independent support groups for recovering addicts, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
+In addition to follow-up programs run and supervised by primary rehab center, in every community there are numerous independent support groups for recovering addicts, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).
 Many recovering addicts have found these groups to be tremendously helpful with their ongoing recovery.